rabia20kassi/alx-higher_level_programming/0x09-python-everything_is_object/README.md

-# Python - Everything is
+# Python - Everything is object

 ## General